Fun Scimitar Oryx Facts For Kids | Kidadl

 Their long, curved horns have earned this oryx species its name as it resembles a scimitar or a saber.
 It is the only oryx species to have curved horns.

-Scimitar oryx is a variety of antelope that inhabit the semi-desert regions of Northern Africa.
+Scimitar oryx is an antelope that inhabits the semi-desert regions of Northern Africa.

 How cute are they?